 How long will it take to produce my manuals?

-If your ReOC is a pretty standard one (meaning off the shelf aircraft) then it can all happen pretty quickly.
-CASA is now only requiring their new template be filled out and submitted, along with your Operational Library (also called the Tech Library) and then they will allow you to develop your operational library (Flight and Maintenance Manual) over the following 12 months from approval.
-Call us to discuss how this process works.
+If your ReOC is a pretty standard one (meaning off the shelf aircraft) then it can all happen pretty quickly – just a few days!
+CASA is now only requiring their new template be filled out and submitted, along with your Operational Library.
+We will provide you with these manuals all ready to go!

 There are now also Delegates being approved by CASA to speed the process up even more.
 It now takes as little as 4-6 weeks to get approved.

 Do I need to know the content of my manuals?

 YES!!
 This is critical.
 Don’t just have someone create your manuals for you and then vanish.
 We make sure we are here to answer any and all questions with regards to the content of your UOC manuals.
 This is vital!
 You must know and understand the contents of your UOC manuals, as you will need to operate within their framework when flying.
 Failing to do so could result in your ReOC being cancelled.
 The Chief Pilot of your organisation will need to have a complete understanding of the contents of your ReOC.
 CASA will expect this.

 Important – Knowing the framework in which you must operate under your ReOC is critical for insurance purposes.
 Your insurance may be deemed invalid if you operate outside of the framework of your ReOC.

 What does it cost?